 Don’t let the infamous “Florida Man” deter you.
-If you like beautiful beaches, culture, exquisite eats, and extensive nightlife, Miami is where. it’s. at.
+If you like beautiful beaches, culture, exquisite eats, and extensive nightlife, Miami in the United States, is where. it’s. at.

 Worry not!
-Take one left turn from the tourist traps and, with the help of this article, find yourself in the most unique and unforgettable parts of Miami.
-Below is a curated list of favorite happenings, brought to you by locals and avid travelers alike, so that all you have to do is sip your daiquiri, and let your Lyft driver know when to show up.
+Take one left turn from Miami’s tourist traps and, with the help of this article, find yourself in the most unique and unforgettable parts of Miami.
+Below is a curated top list of favorite happenings, brought to you by the great locals and avid travelers alike, so that all you have to do is sip your daiquiri, and let your Lyft driver know when to show up.

 1. Check out South Beach

-Get your party hat on because year round the vibe is always lively in South Beach.
+Get your party hat on because year round the vibe is always lively in South Beach Miami.

-Notorious for hosting Spring Break for over-worked college students all over the country, if you’re looking for an endless party this is the hood for you.
+Notorious for hosting Spring Break for over-worked college students all over the country, if you’re looking for an endless party this is the hood or place for you.

 However, don’t let the… youthful… vibes throw you off.

-If your taste is slightly more sophisticated, then make your way down to Nikki Beach and lounge in the crisp, white cabanas (very photogenic) or make your way next door to Joe’s Stone Crab for the freshest (you guessed it) stone crab you’ll ever eat!
+If your taste is slightly more sophisticated, then make your way down to Nikki Beach and lounge place in the crisp, white cabanas (very photogenic) or make your way next door to Joe’s Stone Crab for the freshest (you guessed it) stone crab you’ll ever eat in Miami!

 2. Photograph Wynwood